Belafon/SoftwareSystemArchitectures_Projects/quality_requirement_scenarios.md

 ## Scalability

+### Scenario 1

-1. - Source of Stimulus: Browser/User
+   - Source of Stimulus: Browser/User
    - Stimulus: Increasing avarage number of requests
    - Artifact: Business Processor
    - Response: Request processing is scaled up
    - Measure: Performance and availability is not affected
+   - Architecture: Needs update

+To be able to scale up Business Processor, we would need a new container - router, to be able to devide requests between multiple instances of Business Processsor by grouping similar requests.

 2. - Source of Stimulus: Browser/User.
    - Stimulus: Higher number of tickets to schedule.